 - When a property is given out on lease, rent, easement, or licensed to occupy

 - When any property is leased out (or let out) including a commercial, industrial, or residential property for business (either partly or wholly)

-These type of renting is considered as a supply of services and thus would attract tax.
+Theis type of renting is considered as a supply of services and would thus attract tax.

 What is the effect of GST on rent?